Sudhakar7777777/callerid/README.md

 ## Running the Tests

-As quoted about, if you run the application with gradle ...
+As quoted about, if you run the application with option#1, gradle will build and execute the test case.
-...
+Alternatively, run this command to run test only with detailed debug statements.

+       ./test_app.sh

 Unit test are written only for Controller classes for Simplicity.
 With Coverage: 80% Classes, 70% Methods, 52% Line.
 It can be increased further by writing new tests for Service & model java classes.